 How do you build a modern hotel room in a cave?
 How do you make it safe, comfortable, and attractive?
 The answer: cave hotels aren’t just historical, but painstakingly retrofitted for the modern era — and immensely picturesque.
 They’d have to be.
 Words alone could hardly lure so many to try an architectural style most associated with the neanderthal.

-Right now, Tablet has no fewer than nine Cappadocia cave hotels.
+Our selection for Cappadocia features a wide range of cave hotels.
 And despite the apparent limitations of the form, there’s no such thing as a cookie-cutter cave.
 The Museum Hotel flaunts its collection of antiques, Hezen opts for an eclectic, contemporary design, and Argos offers such lauded public spaces as a stone concert hall, fashioned from what was once a chapel, 2,000 years ago.

 You have choices here, nearly as many as in any city.
 But as diverse as they are in style, it isn’t an easy process to turn an evacuated, dilapidated cave into the stuff of luxury boutique legend.